 Château Roubine Cru Classé is one of the oldest estates in France.
 It dates back to the 14th century.
 This winery served three different Rosé.
 The 2014 Cuvée “R” combines Grenache, Syrah, and Cinsault to deliver a very round Rosé with nice acidity.
 The 2014 Cuvée Premium- Cru Classé is a subtle Rosé with a nice roundness and flavors of nectarine.
 This Rosé is a blend of Cinsault, Grenache, Cabernet Sauvignon, Carignan, Tibouren, Syrah and Mourvédre.

 Domaine du Clos D’Alari is not only a winery but also a charming Bed and Breakfast.
 The location offers a delightful setting along with the excellent wines, owner Nathalie Vancoillie creates in the heart of Var, France.
-The 2013 Grand Clos, a blend of Grenache, Mourvédre, Rolle, and Cinsault comes from free-run juice and is a bright subtle wine.
+The 2013 Grand Clos, a blend of Grenache, Mourvédre, Rolle, and Cinsault, comes from free-run juice and is a bright, subtle wine.

-Hecht & Bannier was one of my first stops at the tasting and served a delightfully elegant Rosé.
+Hecht & Bannier was one of my first stops at the tasting, and served a delightfully elegant Rosé.
 It is bright with strawberry and spice on the palate.

 More Provence Rosé

 For those liking a more herbal Rosé from a higher elevation, Les Vins Bréban presented the 2014 Domaine D’Estienne, a blend of Syrah, Grenache, Carignan, and Rolle.
 The grapes had a longer hang time, and the wine was softer on the nose.
 The Rolle gives this Rosé a nice roundness.
-I think the wine reminding me most of the South of France and the sea was the Maitres Vignerons de Saint Tropez 2014 Château De Pampelonne, a blend of Grenache, Cinsault, Syrah and Tiouren.
-On the nose, one found apple and citrus while on the palette apple, peach and herbs.
+I think the wine reminding me most of the South of France and the sea was the Maitres Vignerons de Saint Tropez 2014 Château De Pampelonne, a blend of Grenache, Cinsault, Syrah, and Tiouren.
+On the nose, one found apple and citrus, while on the palette, apple, peach, and herbs.

 Mas De Cadenet is the oldest Family winegrower in Provence.
-Dating back to 1813, this winery utilizes organic farming and practices in their winemaking.
+Dating back to 1813, this winery utilizes organic farming and practices in its winemaking.
 Famille Négrel means sleepless nights and describes the nighttime harvest of this wine.
 The 2014 vintage exudes flavors of peaches.
 The Arbaude 2014 is complex with more depth and is spicier.
-My favorite was the 2014 Mas de Cadenet that combines Grenache, Cinsault, and a small portion of Syrah.
+My favorite was the 2014 Mas de Cadenet which combines Grenache, Cinsault, and a small portion of Syrah.
 The wine has floral notes with peach and mineral flavors.

-As summer approaches let us join in this dance to discover the subtle elegant nuances that the Rosés from Provence offers.
+As summer approaches, let us join in this dance to discover the subtle, elegant nuances that the Rosés from Provence offers.